cprevallet/siliconsneaker2/README.md

 - A map indicating position is provided via a GPS generated path.
 - Zoom functions for the graphs and map.
 - Support for multiple unit systems is provided.
+- Support for multiple languages is provided English, French, Spanish.
 - Individual measurement readings and position can be displayed in the graph and on the map.
 - Text report on numerous measurements on a per-lap and per-activity basis.
 - The program is GPL licensed and open-source.